 Hello!
 I am an EECS PhD Candidate at UC Berkeley advised by Laura Waller.
 I work on computational imaging, which is the joint design of imaging hardware and algorithms, to create more capable cameras and microscopes.
 My work is at the intesection of signal processing, optics, optimization, and machine learning.
+I am part of the Berkeley Artificial Intelligence Research (BAIR) Lab.

 I completed my B.S. in Electrical Engineering from the State University of New York at Buffalo in May 2016.
 At Buffalo, I was involved in a nanosatellite mission and several other space-related research projects, which you can read more about on my old website here.